 Who am I?
 A Realtor, a Lawyer, a Mom . . .

-A lawyer, a Realtor and a mom walk into a bar . . .
+A lawyer, a Realtor and a mom are sitting in a boat on the Pacific Ocean . . .
 It sounds like the beginning a joke doesn’t it?
 For me, it’s the story of my life.

 I’m not sure when I first realized that my whole family was involved in real estate.
 Maybe it was when Grandma and I talked about putting down payments on her rental homes.
 Maybe it was when my mom talked about her grandma being one of the first real estate agents in Long Beach, or maybe it was when I started processing Mom’s mortgage loans when I was 11.
 Regardless, I knew with the certainty that only a 17 year old is capable of that I did not want to be the fourth generation in real estate in my family.